-A capacity building Working Group oversees our capacity development activities within the programme.
-The group includes representatives from all partner organisations, who coordinate capacity building, provide advice and guidance to partners and organise activities at the programme level.
+A capacity building Working Group oversaw our capacity development activities within the Programme.
+The Group includes representatives from all partner organisations, who coordinate capacity building, provide advice and guidance to partners and organise activities at the programme level.

-A core objective of the IMPACT collaboration is to build the capacity of our research teams to deliver excellent research and secure competitive research funding for further studies.
-We do this through strengthening research infrastructure, building sustainable teams and by developing a cadre of skilled researchers and future leaders.
+A core objective of the IMPACT collaboration was to build the capacity of our research teams to deliver excellent research and secure competitive research funding for further studies.
+We did this through strengthening research infrastructure, building sustainable teams and by developing a cadre of skilled researchers and future leaders.

-IMPACT’s research capacity strengthening is guided by the following core principles:
+IMPACT’s research capacity strengthening was guided by the following core principles:

 - Owned and driven by the Asian partners with guidance and support from the capacity leads

 - Informed by detailed capacity assessments covering:

 - three levels of capacity (individual, organisational and systems),